 Certain vaccines remain significantly underutilized.
-For children birth to 24 months of age, completion of four doses of the heptavalent PCV (added to the immunization schedule in 2001) has been increasing but had reached only 82.3% in 2018, with no significant improvements since 2010 [4].
-In 2018, full coverage with the hepatitis A vaccine (HepA) for all young children (by 35 months of age) was approximately 77.7%.
-Coverage with vaccines against rotavirus (by 8 months of age) was approximately 75.6% [4].
-The influenza vaccination rate among children younger than 24 years of age remains low (60.6%), although this is higher than the overall rate for the U.S. population (49.2%).
+For children birth to 24 months of age, completion of four doses of the heptavalent PCV (added to the immunization schedule in 2001) has been increasing but had reached only 83.5% in 2019, with no significant improvements since 2010 [4].
+In 2019, full coverage with the hepatitis A vaccine (HepA) for all young children (by 35 months of age) was approximately 79.6%.
+Coverage with vaccines against rotavirus (by 8 months of age) was approximately 77.1% [4].
+The influenza vaccination rate among children younger than 24 years of age remains low (63.9%), although this is higher than the overall rate for the U.S. population (48.1%).
 In 2018, 48% of adolescents were up to date on the human papillomavirus (HPV) vaccine [114].
 This vaccine was considered too new to expect coverage to have met the national goal of 90% by 2020, particularly for teenage boys, for whom the recommendation was added in 2012.
 The Healthy People 2030 goal is for at least 80% coverage among all adolescents.
+As of 2022, an estimated 58.6% of adolescents are vaccinated [14].

 Undervaccination remains a concern among children even when national data show broad coverage.
 Coverage varies geographically and among different socioeconomic groups.
 Not all children receive their vaccinations on time, leaving them unnecessarily vulnerable [5].
 Some parents opt out of vaccination entirely because of concerns about adverse effects or because they assume that the vaccine-preventable diseases are no longer a threat.
 There is also considerable misinformation about vaccine safety.
-However, recent measles outbreaks confirm that vaccination is still an important public health measure [4; 6].
+However, recent measles outbreaks confirm that vaccination is still an important public health measure [4; 6; 124].

 U.S. ADULT IMMUNIZATION RATES, 2018

 Vaccine Subgroup Percent Vaccinated

 Influenza 50 to 64 years of age 46.9%

 65 years of age and older 68.8%

 Pneumococcal disease 19 to 64 years of age, high risk 23.3%

 65 years of age and older 69.0%

 Human papillomavirus Women 19 to 26 years of age 52.8%

 Men 19 to 26 years of age 26.3%

 Herpes zoster (shingles) 50-64 years of age 11.5%

 65 years of age and older 39.5%

 Td or Tdap 19 years of age and older 62.9%

 Hepatitis A 19 years of age and older 11.9%

-Hepatitis B s B 19 years of age and older 30.0%
+Hepatitis B patitis B 19 years of age and older 30.0%

-Td = diphtheria and tetanus toxo pids, Tdap = diphtheria and tetanus toxoids and pe ertussis.
+Td = diphtheria and tetanus toxo oids, Tdap = diphtheria and tetanus toxoids and pe ertussis.

 Source: [7] Table 1

 In the adult population, vaccines are significantly underutilized (Table 1).
 For many years, the 23-valent pneumococcal polysaccharide vaccine (PPSV) has been recommended as a routine vaccination for adults 65 years of age and older, and multiple studies confirm that it can reduce the risk of IPD in this population.
 Yet according to estimates from the 2018 National Health Interview Survey, only 69.0% of adults in this age group have been vaccinated with PPSV [7].
 Similarly, only about 47% of adults 50 to 64 years of age and about 69% of adults 65 years of age and older recalled receiving an influenza vaccination within the previous 12 months [7].
 Even more than in the pediatric population, special effort may be needed to ensure that adults are aware of and have access to newer vaccines.
 In the first year after the herpes zoster vaccine was approved, only 2% of adults 60 years of age and older were vaccinated [8].
 Attention to disparities is also needed.
-For example, Hispanics and non-Hispanic blacks are substantially less likely than whites to receive the influenza vaccine.
+For example, Hispanics and non-Hispanic Black individuals are substantially less likely than White individuals to receive the influenza vaccine.